Mission Hill School

-The Mission Hill School was a small preK–8 public pilot school in the Jamaica Plain neighborhood of Boston, Massachusetts.
+The Mission Hill School was a small preK–8 public pilot school in the Mission Hill and Jamaica Plain neighborhood of Boston, Massachusetts.
 Founded in 1997 by Deborah Meier, Elizabeth Knox Taylor, and colleagues, the school was administered by the Boston Public Schools.
 Meier has publicized the school in many of her works.

+Overview

 The Mission Hill School was a member of the Coalition of Essential Schools.
 The school had a diverse student body of approximately 220 students, with democratic decision-making at the school and classroom levels, a curricular focus on five democratic "Habits of Mind", school-wide thematic units, a strong emphasis on the arts, and graduation from the school upon creating and defending portfolios of student work for a panel of evaluators.
 Students were admitted to the school based on a lottery, within the choice system of the Boston Public Schools (with consideration given to whether families lived within the "walk zone" and whether a sibling already attended the school, among other factors).
-Graduates have been found to achieve academic success in high school and college at high rates.
+Graduates were found to achieve academic success in high school and college at high rates, and the school was studied worldwide for its methodology.

+Publications

 In 2002, Meier's book In Schools We Trust included substantial attention to the Mission Hill School.
 It argued that the current climate of high-stakes testing makes running a school like Mission Hill much more difficult.
-She also wrote about the school in her books Will Standards Save Public Education?
+She also wrote about the school in her books, Will Standards Save Public Education?
 (2000) Keeping School: Letters to Families from Principals of Two Small Schools (with Ted and Nancy Sizer, 2005), Playing for Keeps: Life and Learning on a Public School Playground (with Beth Taylor and Brenda Engel, 2010), and Teaching in Themes: An Approach to Schoolwide Learning, Creating Community, and Differentiating Instruction (co-edited with Matthew Knoester, Katherine Clunis D'Andrea).
 The school is also the focus of the book by Matthew Knoester Democratic Education in Practice: Inside the Mission Hill School (2012), as well as the 2014 documentary "Good Morning Mission Hill," directed by Tom and Amy Valens.
-Mission Hill School published a periodic newsletter for the school community, including reflections by staff, students, and family members; digital copies of the newsletter (including issues from 2001-2022) are available through the Boston City Archives.
+Mission Hill School published a periodic newsletter for the school community, including reflections by staff, students, and family members; digital copies of some issues of the newsletter are available through the Boston City Archives and the MHS website.

+2012 location change

 The school was controversially moved to a different location within Boston in 2012, despite resistance from the school community.